data-dot-all/dataall/documentation/userguide/docs/pipelines.md

 When a pipeline is created, a CloudFormation stack is deployed in the CICD environment AWS account.
 It contains:

 - an AWS CodeCommit repository with the code of an AWS DDK application where we made some modifications to allow cross-account deployments.
-- CICD CodePipeline pipeline that deploys the application
+- CICD CodePipeline(s) pipeline that deploys the application

 In the first run of the pipeline we will perform some initialization actions from the pipeline itself (you don't need to do anything).
 In short, we initialize the DDK application by running `ddk init` and we push the code back to our repository.